14 digital tools for encouraging virtual meetings’ engagement

-Who of us hasn’t been in a meeting with a thunderous silence?
+Who of us hasn’t been in a virtual meeting with a thunderous silence?
 A tiring Zoom call where we find ourselves counting the minutes?
 Meetings where the speaker talks with a presentation for an entire hour without stop?
 An online lecture that you organized but where you couldn’t engage the participants?
-A webinar where you were curious to meet the other participants but you didn’t get the chance?
+Webinars where you were curious to meet the other participants but you didn’t get the chance?

 If you deliver lectures, training sessions, meetings for employees or colleagues, or would like to organize social online meetings in a more interesting and interactive way, this post is for you.

 We’ve been working from home for months and operating remotely.
 Now that we became virtual-world savvy, I’ve collected some websites and digital tools that can help you during these times.
 With them, you’ll create better engagement, networking, and interaction among participants during web meetings.
 All the tools have a free version and they are relatively simple to use.
 You simply can share your screen in your virtual platform (i.e., Zoom or Microsoft Teams), and work with these tools.
 In the virtual world, Zoom is equal to the physical meeting’s room, and the digital tools are the assistance tools, such as the screen, white board and markers, clock, and so on.

 These tools are meant to help us, but keep in mind that the good old discussion techniques still work like a charm in every virtual meeting.

 This is one of the features that not many use, and it’s a shame.
 You can add the poll to each meeting, create as many polls that you would like and share them at any stage during the meeting.
 The answers are automatically saved in the meeting’s setting.
 That allows you to go back to them anytime.